dfeich/org-clock-convenience/README.md

 # Current shortcomings<a id="orgheadline6"></a>

--   Agenda view sometimes needs two rebuilds after modifying.
+-   Agenda view sometimes needs two rebuilds (using `g`) after modifying.
 This is a minor invonvenience, and I need to investigate.
+-   the calculated time span in the agenda buffer (the duration given in parentheses in each clock line) is only corrected after the user rebuilds the buffer.
+Since the changed fields are clearly marked by the temporary font, and the time span is clearly not marked, this should not confuse the user.
+I consider this secondary for the moment and will maybe add it at some point.